The Macklowe: Origins and Philosophy

-During her early career, while traveling for her finance career, she made trips to Speyside, Paris, and Kentucky, searching out bottle shops and duty-free stands to bring whiskey back.
+During her early career, while traveling for her finance career, she made trips to Speyside, Paris, and Kentucky, searching out bottle shops and duty-free stands.
 She has since expanded her collection of whiskeys to over 1,000 bottles.
-As whiskey values began to explode in the mid 2010s, Macklowe zeroed in on an opportunity to create what she considers a unicorn: a luxury single malt made in America.
+As whiskey values began to explode in the mid 2010s, Macklowe zeroed in on an opportunity to create a single malt made in America.

 Production

-Macklowe teamed up with renowned Scottish distiller and blender Ian MacMillan, known for his work with Bunnahabhain and Bladnoch.
+Macklowe partnered with renowned Scottish distiller and blender Ian MacMillan, known for his work with Bunnahabhain and Bladnoch.
 The Macklowe is produced in Kentucky the way bourbon is traditionally made, using a column still and copper doubler.
-She chose to produce a single malt because of the versatility of barley, the base grain, and the wide range of flavors it can elicit.
+She chose to produce a single malt because of the versatility of barley, the base grain, and the wide range of flavors.
 The brand follows a farm-to-table philosophy, which includes a locally sourced malted barley.
-The first releases were made in Oregon to Macklowe's specifications and aged further in Kentucky, where the initial runs of her core product are made, matured, and bottled.
-Casks spend anywhere from 5–8 years in new American white oak barrels before being hand selected by MacMillan.
-The product is then bottled in hand-crafted, hand painted bottles that are designed after flasks.
+The first releases were made in Oregon to Macklowe's specifications and aged further in Kentucky, where the initial runs are made, matured, and bottled.
+Casks spend anywhere from 5–8 years in American white oak barrels before being hand selected by MacMillan.
+The product is then bottled in hand-crafted, hand painted bottles designed after flasks.